 “It made me realize how willing women are to share their salaries with each other if it means effecting positive change," McGoodwin says.
 “And it's not just that people are passively curious, it's that they need this information to take action."

-McGoodwin also says that women shouldn’t be shy when asking their own co-workers point-blank about their earnings.
-“Reach out to at least three men and three women at your company, or in similar roles at other companies, and ask them if they’d be willing to share their salary details or range,” she says.
-“If someone says no thanks, that’s totally fine.
-Ask someone else.”
+McGoodwin also says that women shouldn't be shy when asking their own co-workers point-blank about their earnings.
+"Reach out to a few women and men at your company, or in similar roles at other companies, and ask them if they'd be willing to share their salary details," she says.
+"If someone says no thanks, that's totally fine.
+Ask someone else."